Greening Through Trade: How American Trade Policy Is Linked to Environmental Protection Abroad

-Dr. Jinnah's research has also been published in several scholarly journals, including: Global Environmental Politics, the Journal of Environment and Development, Environmental Research Letters, Berkeley Journal of International Law Publicist, Georgetown International Environmental Law Review, and Science.
+Dr. Jinnah's research has also been published in several scholarly journals, including: Nature Geoscience, Global Environmental Politics, Global Governance, International Studies Review, Environmental Politics, the Journal of Environment and Development, Environmental Research Letters, Berkeley Journal of International Law Publicist, Climate Policy, Georgetown International Environmental Law Review, and Science.

-Prior to coming to SIS she was a Postdoctoral Fellow at Brown University’s Watson Institute for International Studies.
-Dr. Jinnah was also formerly a consultant for the International Institute for Sustainable Development (IISD), where she reported on CITES and UNFCCC processes for IISD's Earth Negotiations Bulletin.
-She also serves on the editorial board for the journal Global Environmental Politics, is a Senior Research Fellow with the Earth System Governance project, and is a member of the Academic Working Group on International Governance of Climate Engineering at the Forum for Climate Engineering Assessment.
+Prior to coming to UCSC Jinnah was an Assistant and Associate Professor of International Relations at American University's School of International Service.
+She held a Postdoctoral Fellowship at Brown University’s Watson Institute for International Studies and was also a consultant for the International Institute for Sustainable Development (IISD), where she reported on CITES and UNFCCC processes for IISD's Earth Negotiations Bulletin.

 PhD, Environmental Science, Policy and Management U.C.
 Berkeley